PiyumiHerath/splitto_project/README.md

 `python manage.py runserver`

+(You will need to install django, django restframework and Pillow libraries if they have not been installed already)

-The above commands will start the server.Now to start the application, navigate back to the project directory and open a new terminal over there and type the following command:
+The above commands will start the server.
+To start the application, navigate back to the project directory and open a new terminal and give the command:

+`ng serve` OR
 `ng serve --open --poll=100`
+"# project_splitto"